oakzd/terraform-beginner-bootcamp-2023/journal/week1.md

 4. -var and -var-file

-## Dealing with Configuratoin Drift
+## Dealing with Configuration Drift

 ### What happens if you loose your statefile